 To reduce the risk of a fire and/or explosion, do not start the engine(s) when fuel fumes are present.
 Fuel fumes are dangerous and harmful to your health.
-Make sure all gasoline odors are investigated immediately.
+Investigate all gasoline odors immediately.

 3.4 Fuel System Maintenance